IBM/security-compliance-automation/create_trusted_profile_cross_account/README.md

 # What is this script for?

-It is used to create a Trusted Profile, that the user can register as a target in an SCC instance, to utilize SCC cross account scan capabilities.
+This script is used to create a Trusted Profile, that you can register as a target in a Security and Compliance Center instance, to utilize the cross account scan capabilities.

 ## Steps to run